theidiotmachine/WA1/README.md

     1. [x] while
     1. [ ] simple for loops
 1. Optimise steps.
 These should be on even on O0
+    1. [ ] use the 'consume' code to not write drops
     1. [ ] remove returns right before end
     1. [ ] change tee + drop into set
     1. [ ] remove get + drop